ServiceStack/ServiceStack.Text/README.md

 #### Eval

 Since JS Utils is an essential part of [#Script](https://sharpscript.net/) it allows for advanced scenarios like implementing a text DSL or scripting language for executing custom logic or business rules you want to be able to change without having to compile or redeploy your App.
-It uses [#Script Context](https://sharpscript.net/docs/methods) which lets you evaluate the script within a custom scope that defines what functions and arguments it has access to, e.g:
+It uses [#Script Context](https://sharpscript.net/docs/methods) which lets you evaluate the script within a custom scope that defines what functions and arguments it has access to, e.g.:

 ```csharp
 public class CustomMethods : ScriptMethods